enkidevs/curriculum/SQL/DDL/indicies/create-indexes.md

 * CREATE UNIQUE INDEX "u_index" ON version (version_group_id ASC);
 * CREATE UNIQUE INDEX "u_index" ON version (version ASC);
 * CREATE INDEX "u_index" ON version (version_group_id ASC);
+---
+## Footnotes

+[1:Indices]
+Reasonable people differ when they refer to the plural of Index.
+Some people use Indices, some use Indexes.